SeSa-1988/django-docker-starter/README.md

 ]
 ```

+4. Register the generated 'theme' app by adding the following line to settings.py file:
+`TAILWIND_APP_NAME = 'theme'`

-4. Make sure that the INTERNAL_IPS list is present in the settings.py file and contains the 127.0.0.1 ip address:
+5. Make sure that the INTERNAL_IPS list is present in the settings.py file and contains the 127.0.0.1 ip address:
 ```python
 INTERNAL_IPS = [
     "127.0.0.1",
 ]
 ```
-5. Restart the containers (this time including the tailwind container)
+6. Restart the containers
 `make restart`

-6. Start a shell in the django container
+7. Start a shell in the django container
 `make shell`

-7. Install Tailwind CSS dependencies, by running the following command in the django container: <br>
+8. Install Tailwind CSS dependencies, by running the following command in the django container: <br>
 ```python
 python manage.py tailwind install
 ```

-8. The Django Tailwind comes with a simple base.html template located at your_tailwind_app_name/templates/base.html.
+9. The Django Tailwind comes with a simple base.html template located at your_tailwind_app_name/templates/base.html.
 You can always extend or delete it if you already have a layout.

 If you are not using the base.html template that comes with Django Tailwind, add `{% tailwind_css %}` to the base.html template: